 Failing to carry out the necessary sanitisation processes, even for a little, while can lead to white mould growing and breeding.
 By the time you notice white flakes in the water of your hot tub, white water mould may already have been established for a good 6 to 8 weeks.

-Prevention of white water mould in a hot tub is far better than the cure which is a lengthy process involving de-contaminating the water with chlorine.
+It is recommended never to wait until white flakes are observed in a hot tub.
+Prevention of white water mould in a hot tub is far better than mould removal which is a lengthy process involving de-contaminating the water with chlorine.

 - Regularly clean the surfaces of your hot tub